 We’ve gone through a number of reusable straws, and these ones have been the kid-pleasers, which is the real test in many ways.
 They are the best we found — extendable, easy to clean, and they have just enough color that the kids find them interesting enough to use.

 I like this bike helmet because it makes me feel a little bit more stylish.
 I ride my bike whenever I can, and no one should ride a bike without a helmet.
 I have fallen once — it was very minor and I didn’t really hit my head, but I had the helmet on.
 My wife would absolutely be furious if she saw I wasn’t wearing a helmet.
 I have it in matte black.

 A friend recommended Ecco shoes to me after I went through a bunch of other styles that broke down and weren’t that comfortable.
 I don’t think these wow anyone, but that’s perfectly fine with me.
 They’re relatively nondescript and really comfortable.
-I’ve done a lot of walking over the past number of years, and they have a particular feel and durability that I’ve grown to appreciate a lot.
+I’ve done a lot of walking over the last few years and they have a particular feel and durability that I’ve grown to appreciate a lot.
 I can stand in them for hours.
 I have pairs in both black and brown, and I wear them interchangeably.

 We use it for basically everything.
 It’s a lot easier than reheating things in the actual oven, so we’ll throw anything from pizza to bagels to fries in there.
-And it feels a little bit better than microwaving stuff.
-Food heated up in a toaster oven just tastes better.
+It feels a little bit better than microwaving stuff.
+And food heated up in a toaster oven just tastes better.